 When you choose to display a column for a metadata label, the column displays the label value.
+To add or delete columns for metadata labels, do the following:

-To define which columns appear in a report, do the following:
+1. Click the Add Column button 11 to display the Select Label Parameters for Columns dialog.

-- 1. Under Columns, check (display) or clear (hide) the check boxes for the columns you want to display. - 2.
-To add or delete columns for metadata labels, do the following: - a.
-Click the Add Column button III to display the Select Label Parameters for Columns dialog. - b.
-In the Labels panel, select a label for which you want to display parameters. - c.
-In the Parameters panel, check the checkbox for any parameter you want to display, and clear the checkbox for any parameter you do not want to display.
-To toggle the display of parameter by category, click the Category button .
-One display state displays parameters with category headings; the other displays them without category headings. - d.
-Repeat parameter label selection until all labels are properly selected. - e.
-Click OK. - 3.
-To change the displayed order of parameter labels, select a label in the list and use the green up 🚮 and down arrow 💀 buttons to move the label in the list.
+- 2. In the Labels panel, select a label for which you want to display parameters. - 3.
+In the Parameters panel, check the checkbox for any parameter you want to display, and clear the checkbox for any parameter you do not want to display. - To toggle between showing and hiding categories in which the parameters reside, click the Category button ..... - 4.
+Click OK to save the selected label parameters and close the dialog. - 5.
+To change the displayed order of parameter labels in the Job Report, select a label in the list and use the green up 🜇 and down arrow 🕠 buttons to move the label up or down in the list.

-The top item in the list appears to the right of the columns listed in the Columns row, and to the left of all the other label columns.
-The last item in the list becomes the last column on the right.
+The top listed parameter becomes the first column after the "standard" columns in the job report, and the last item becomes the last column on the right.

-4. Click the Save button [].
+6. Click the Save button ...